An Inside Look at UTI’s CNC Classes

 CAD and CAM

 Through CAD software, you will be taught the different geometry types such as wireframes, solid models and surfaces.
 Different software types are discussed to aid students in the understanding of CAD/CAM.
-Through use of CAM software, you will learn about toolpaths such as 2D contour milling, face milling, holemaking, pocketing, contour turning and 3D milling.
+Through the use of CAM software, you will be taught about toolpaths such as 2D contour milling, face milling, hole making, pocketing, contour turning and 3D milling.

 Verification and simulation functions are used to ensure the tool(s) behave as expected and all machining details have been defined.
-You will learn about post-processing, a process of permitting the CAM software to write the CNC program.
+You will be taught about post-processing, a process of permitting the CAM software to write the CNC program.
 The course concludes with the Continuous Improvement summarization of change management.

 Key takeaways